Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 The Lee County Sheriff’s Office will assist with monitoring and educating the public at county beaches.

-On May 2, Fort Myers Beach beaches and parking opened.
+Fort Myers Beach beaches and parking are open.
 Beachgoers must continue to follow strict social distancing guidelines and safety protocols.
 For additional information check this Town of Fort Myers Beach page.

 Collier County Government monitors compliance with protocols to ensure residents are accessing and enjoying the beaches in a safe manner.
 For more information, visit Collier County’s COVID-19 page.
 For a list of Collier County beaches, visit Collier’s Beach and Boat Parks.